PunitSoniME/purekit/docs/docs/array/join.md

 ---
-title: 'join'
+title: join
-definition: "join(array, [joiner] = ',')"
+definition: join(array, [joiner] = ',')
-description: 'Joins all elements of an array into a string separated by the specified separator.'
+description: Joins all elements of an array into a string separated by the specified separator.
 ---

 #### Arguments